rambombeos/rambombeos/README.md

 # 👋 Hi there, I'm Rambs!

-I'm a passionate Fullstack Developer specializing in Next.js/React and Django.
+I'm a passionate Senior Fullstack Developer specializing in Next.js/React and Django.
 Welcome to my GitHub profile!

 ## 🚀 About Me